 Claimants who receive disability benefits through SSI are also automatically entitled to Medicaid benefits.
 However, what comes with Medicaid eligibility is subject to change, so talking to a knowledgeable lawyer in Sandy Springs about specific options and possibilities may be a good idea.

-An adaptive and resourceful attorney could help you to file a thorough and effective claim.
+An adaptive and resourceful SSI attorney at a law firm near Sandy Springs could help you to file a thorough and effective claim.
 Call us today to learn more about how you could receive help with your Sandy Springs SSI claim.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).